jakemor/SparkPlug/README.md

 2. Download and install a program like [MAMP](http://fill.in) to run a MySQL server locally.
 3. Install an SQL browser, like [Sequel Pro](http://fill.in) (included in MAMP).
 4. Create a new database locally, and name it the name of your Project
-5. Make sure the user and password are both root.
+5. Make sure the user and password are both root (important!).

 ## Setting up SparkPlug locally